 Usability testing could involve your entire website, your purchasing process, your contact form, your search tool, your enrolment process, your promotional pages and anything else on your website which might have an impact on your customers and your business.

 Website usability focuses on the how easy and intuitive a website is, including individual web pages and component.

 To have someone independent who can take on a persona for a certain customer type and report back to you on their experience is very much as the heart of usability testing.

 The only way to get UX design right is to test it

 Participants in Usability Testing will provide feedback about how they interacted with your website, describing what they liked or disliked about their experience, and whether they found anything to be confusing, distracting, cluttered, hard to read, etc.

 There might have been requirements or expectations which were either met or missed, and they might have some useful suggestions for improvement.
-The tester might be required to take the steps they think are the most obvious to locate specific information, perform a specific task or fulfil an objective set for them, and then provide feeback on their experience.
+The tester might be required to take the steps they think are the most obvious to locate specific information, perform a specific task or fulfill an objective set for them, and then provide feedback on their experience.

 This feedback can be very valuable, so don't overlook the importance of having someone independent test your website.

 Some examples of things which can easily be overlooked are covered in detail in the following an article on Usability Testing and another about International ecommerce